 What is Tzatziki?

-Fage Greek yogurt is the best yogurt I’ve found.
+- Fage Greek yogurt is the best yogurt I’ve found.
 Even fat free, it’s thick and delicious and the brand I routinely buy.

-Leave the skin on the cucumber for maximum nutrition.
+- Leave the skin on the cucumber for extra nutrition.

-Refrigerate the sauce for 15-20 minutes after blending to chill and let all the flavors come together then stir just before eating.
+- Refrigerate the sauce for 15-20 minutes after blending to chill it and let the flavors come together then stir before eating.